GentlemanRider/FreeCAD-Flat-Icons/Workflow/WorkflowPlan.md

 ### Centralized CSS (Set theme)

-Inkscape includes the CSS part in the master files.
+Inkscape includes the CSS part in the header section of the files.
 They should all derive from a common template and no manual work should be required to make them ready.
 However if this is not the case, they can be manually fixed by changing 2 IDs from the XML editor.

 The def part shold be called _FlatIconDefs_ and the style entry should be called _FlatIconsStyle_